-Your options when there's no toilet
+When there's no toilet

 Option 1: Dig a hole well away from people and water

-- Dig down 15-20 cm – about the distance from your wrist to fingertips.
+- Dig down 15-20 cm (about the length of your hand).

 Option 2: Carry it to the next long drop

-Don't put your poo in these places
+Don't put your bagged poo in these places